 Processing CM SAF data with CDO

-Besides the pure conversion of CM SAF HDF5-files to other formats, the package also offers opportunities for interpolation to other grid types, selection of regions, etc. Daily and monthly mean products of CM SAF are provided in equal-area projections that are described in the metadata entries of the HDF5-files.
-CDO employs this information for spatial operations on these final products.
-Processing of CM SAF intermediate products on original pixel-resolution is also facilitated when pixel-related geolocation is available (for geostationary as well as polar-orbiting satellites satellites).
+Amongst others, CDO offers opportunities for interpolation to other grid types or the selection of regions.
+Daily and monthly mean data of CM SAF are provided in equal-area or regular lon-lat projections that are described in the metadata entries of each file.
+CDO employs this information for spatial operations on the final products.
+Processing of CM SAF intermediate data on original pixel-resolution is also facilitated when pixel-related geolocation is available (for geostationary as well as polar-orbiting satellites).